Shellars-Schoolhouse/361-AEREcompTechniques-labs/README.md

 **Note:**

-*Lab was partnered, mine is Logan Heying
+*:Lab was partnered, mine is Logan Heying
-*Our class did not do lab 12
+*:Our class did not do lab 12